Nuuksio National Park: Services

 In addition to campfire and camping sites, Nuuksio National Park has covered grilling shelters where it is possible to make a fire, except during a forest fire warning.
-Paid services in the park include reservable campfire and camping sites, two rental cabins, the Kattila lean-to, a smoke sauna, and meeting facilities.

 The Finnish Nature Centre Haltia, opened in 2013, is located next to the park in the district of Nuuksio.
 The centre offers exhibitions related to Finnish nature and national parks, a shop, a restaurant, and meeting and sauna facilities.

 Four marked nature trails of varying lengths (2–7.5 km) start from the nature hut in Haukkalampi.
 Duckboards or stairways have been built in the most difficult-to-traverse sections to assist hikers and protect the nature from erosion.
 Recycling points are located at Kattila and Haukkalampi.
 There is also a water tap on the wall of the Haukkalampi nature cabin.

 Nuuksio National Park also has twelve free-of-charge tent camping areas.
 Nine of these camping areas are equipped with a campfire ring, a woodshed with an axe, and a dry toilet.
 Free camping areas are located at Mustalampi, Haukanholma, Holma-Saarijärvi, Isoholma, and Saarilampi, for example.